-If you peruse travel blogs and Iceland guides, most visitors take on Route 1, or the Ring Road, which is the national road that circles the island.
+If you peruse travel blogs and Iceland guides, most visitors take on Route 1, or Iceland’s Ring Road, which is the national road that circles the island.
 The positive aspect of Iceland’s Ring Road is that it makes it pretty easy to lay out your route.

-Driving the Ring Road
+Driving Iceland’s Ring Road

 This is why Iceland is a tricky travel destination.
 The best way to describe it is that it’s made up of all these small, scenic spots scattered across the country that together make up this all-encompassing essence of Iceland.
 But to experience them all is not an easy task.

-Add to the fact that many segments of the Ring Road are so isolated, it’s hard to find stops for bathroom breaks and lunch stops.
+Add to the fact that many segments of Iceland’s Ring Road are so isolated, that it’s hard to find stops for bathroom breaks and quality food.
 Most visitors don’t brag about eating hot dogs in gas stations which is many times the only food option.